kitnato/neverquest/source/data/manual.md

 ### Attributes

-For each rank of its ranks, an attribute provides an increasingly powerful effect and raises your power level by 1.
+For each rank of its ranks, an attribute provides an increasingly powerful effect and raises your power powerLevel by 1.

 [Essence](#essence) is used to allocate attribute ranks.
-The cost of allocation is increased for every attribute based on your power level.
+The cost of allocation is increased for every attribute based on your power powerLevel.

 #### Agility